buschai/buschai.github.io/index.md

 # Julian Busch

-I'm a PhD student in computer science at the [Database Systems and Data Mining (DBS)](https://www.dbs.ifi.lmu.de/cms/index.html) group at LMU Munich working on various topics in machine learning.
-My research focuses on learning representations of complex data, including graph data and high-dimensional data, to solve a broad range of problems with varying availability of labels.
+I’m a PhD student in computer science at the [Database Systems and Data Mining (DBS)](https://www.dbs.ifi.lmu.de/cms/index.html) group at LMU Munich, working on various topics in machine learning.
+My research focuses on learning representations of complex data, including graphs and high-dimensional data.
+I have 5+ years of research experience and 2+ years of experience working in industry and with industrial partners.

 ---